Khristina Chess

 Compassionate YA Books about Schizophrenia

 Looking for an unforgettable collection of YA books about schizophrenia in teens?
-As an award-winning author and blogger about issue-driven YA fiction, I know how powerful stories can open conversations about difficult topics, such as bullying and mental illness.
-Here are my top three recommendations, each offering a unique perspective:
+As an award-winning author and veteran blogger about issue-driven YA fiction, I know how powerful stories can open conversations about difficult topics, such as bullying and mental illness.

-1. Unquiet Riot by Khristina Chess - a teenage psychopath and his delusional friend spiral into a deadly game of lies, loyalty, and violence in this explosive psychological thriller.
+1. Friendship: Unquiet Riot by Khristina Chess - when bullying goes too far, a teenage psychopath and his friend with early-onset schizophrenia spiral into a deadly game of lies, loyalty, and violence in this explosive psychological thriller.

 Unquiet Riot by Khristina Chess